OpenLightingProject/website/download_and_install/ola_on_raspberry_pi.md

 - A monitor is not strictly required to use OLA, but one can be helpful for debugging purposes.
 - If you plan on using a USB DMX interface that does not use its own power supply, you will also need a powered USB hub.
   The Raspberry Pi hardware cannot supply enough power over USB to meet the needs of most USB DMX interfaces.
-- A wired network connection is required when using OLA with any network protocols.
+- A wired network connection is strongly recommended when using OLA with any network protocols.
 Remember, DMX over WiFi is not Wireless DMX!

 Installation
 =============